EntingHsiao/Stock_trading_with_ML/README.md

 # Stock_trading_with_ML
-## Compare the performance of 3 portfolios: hand-crafted strategy, benchmark and ML portfolio
+## Compare the performance of 3 portfolios: hand-crafted strategy, benchmark and Machine Learning Strategy

 In this project, I compared three stock portfolios below: